Geodan/i3dm.export/README.md

 -o: (optional - Default: ./tiles) Output directory, will be created if not exists

--r: (optional - Default: false) Use RTC_CENTER for high precision relative positions
+-r: (optional - Default: true) Use RTC_CENTER for high precision relative positions

 -q: (optional - Default: "") Query to add to the where clauses (for example: -q "id<5460019").
 Be sure to check indexes when using this option.